VectorCell/checksum-passthru/README.md

 Tool for getting the md5sum of piped input while it's in use.

-Use the same way you'd use md5sum without arguments (getting data from stdin), but unlike md5sum, checksum-passthru outputs to stderr and passes input from stdin to stdout.
+Use the same way you'd use md5sum-type programs without arguments (getting data from stdin), but unlike md5sum-type programs, checksum-passthru outputs to stderr and passes input from stdin to stdout.

 For example, you could use it to verify a file as it's being downloaded:
 ```
-curl http://url/linux-distro.iso | checksum-passthru > linux-distro.iso 2> linux-distro.iso.md5
+curl http://url/image.iso | md5pass > image.iso 2> image.iso.md5
 ```

 Travis CI builds: